IsaacGluck/smartwatch-scavenger-hunt/docs/DESIGN.md

     - Number of agents (#FA + #GA)
     - Number of teams (# of Struct Team)
     - Secret file name
-    - Bag of krags
+    - Set of krags

 Struct Team
     - Name of guide (char *)
-    - Name and location of each field agent (list of FA, struct FA **)
+    - Name and location of each field agent (set of FA)
     - Number of krags claimed (int)
+    - Revealed krags (set of char *)
     - Partly revealed secret string (char *)

 Struct FA (FA_t)